This week's Agent Spotlight features Kelly Sonnack of the Andrea Brown Literary Agency, Inc.

 Contact:

-Please see the Andrea Brown Literary Agency web site or Ms. Sonnack's Publisher's Marketplace page for contact and query information.
+Please see the Andrea Brown Literary Agency website or Ms. Sonnack's website for contact and query information.

 Note: These agent profiles presently focus on agents who accept children's fiction.
 They are not interviews.
 Please take the time to verify anything you might use here before querying an agent.
 The information found herein is subject to change.